 Physical Activities Can Include:

-Manage your stress with relaxation techniques which will help control your blood pressure (resource).
+Manage stress with relaxation techniques which helps control blood pressure (resource).

 - Listening to music